Thursday, 11 December 2008

 Money Matters

 Money's always an issue.
-Tips on getting a great paying job can be found in this article.
+Learning how to budget is the first step to having enough money.
+Next you should look at getting a good paying job.
+You can find ways to supplement your salary in Supplement Your Teaching Salary.
 But if you don't find a job with your dream salary, don't despair, there are plenty of ways to earn extra money.
 Just take a look at Money Matters for a complete list.
 Below you can find some ideas for teachers to earn extra money.

-● Teach night classes at a university or institute (About 5-10USD an hour)
+• Teach night classes at a university or institute (About $5-$10 an hour)

-● Teach private classes (About 15-25USD an hour).
+• Teach private classes (About $15-$25 an hour).
 Here's info on Getting Private Students.

 Learning How to Teach